Skip to main content

 • atmosphere

-The atmosphere of the game is generally well-received, with players appreciating both the immersive environment and the graphics.
+The atmosphere of the game is generally well-received, with players appreciating both its immersive quality and the graphics that enhance the overall experience.

 • “Overall, I do enjoy the atmosphere and the graphics of this game.”